ppy/osu-wiki/wiki/FAQ/en.md

 _In-game playfield interface of osu!catch_

-By default, the flow of the hitobjects falls from top to bottom of the convenyor (the starting arrow will show where hitobjects will flow to), with the key control at the bottom and the judgement barline above the key control.
+By default, the flow of the notes falls from top to bottom of the convenyor (the starting arrow will show where notes will flow to), with the key control at the bottom and the judgement barline above the key control.
 To reverse the control and flow of the playfield, it can be changed in the Options sidebar; click on _osu!mania layout_ button to set osu!mania keys settings and enable _Vertically flip playfield (DDR style)_ for this key setting manually.

 Healthbar is located at the right side of the conveyor belt.
 Please note that health drain is disabled in osu!mania, so only the hitobjects will affect the healthbar.
 Combo will not break when playing the keys on empty judgement barline.

 **Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower) while playing or while in song selection menu.
 Alternatively, `F3` (faster) or `F4` (slower) during gameplay only.

-##### Tapbars
+##### Notes
-![osu!mania's tapbars][osu!mania tapbars image]
+![osu!mania's notes][osu!mania notes image]

-_A typical play with consecutive and simultaneous tapbars_
+_A typical play with consecutive and simultaneous notes_

-Tapbars are the hitcircles of osu!mania.
-Tapbars are falling bars to be tapped on the judgement barline, with correct key corresponding to each of the tapbar falls into.
-More keys corresponding to the falling tapbars must be tapped simultaneously if the tapbars fall simultaneously.
+Notes are the hitcircles of osu!mania.
+The falling notes must be tapped on the judgement line, with correct key corresponding to each of the note it falls to.
+More keys corresponding to the falling notes must be tapped simultaneously if the notes fall simultaneously.

-##### Holdbars
+##### Holdnotes
-![osu!mania's Holdbars][osu!mania Holdbars image]
+![osu!mania's holdnotes][osu!mania holdnotes image]

-_A typical play with some holdbars_
+_A typical play with some holdnotes_

-Holdbars are the sliders and spinners of osu!mania.
-When the holdbar reaches the judgement barline, tap the starting tapbar in time with correct key, hold, and release it at the ending tapbar of the holdbar.
+Holdnotes are the sliders and spinners of osu!mania.
+When the holdnote reaches the judgement line, tap the starting note in time with correct key, hold, and release it at the ending note of the holdnote.

-Healthbar regeneration occurs slowly while holding the holdbar(s).
-Depending on the song and mapping quirks, it is possible that other tapbars or holdbars will appear while holding the holdbar(s).
+Healthbar regeneration occurs slowly while holding the holdnote(s).
+Depending on the song and mapping quirks, it is possible that other notes or holdnotes will appear while holding the holdnote(s).

 #### Controls
 ![Default Key layouts of osu!mania (Options-&gt;Input)][osu!mania key layout image]